nikp06/nikp06.github.io/content/posts/2023-03-11-simple-workflow-aws-terraform.md

   value = aws_lambda_function.test_failure_lambda.arn
 }
 ```
-The code for the lambda function is written in Python in this example and resides in a file called `test_failure.py` in the `./modules/lambda/scripts` folder.
+The lambda function is written in Python and sits in a file called `test_failure.py` in the `./modules/lambda/scripts` folder.
 ```python
 #!/usr/bin/python3.9
 def lambda_handler(event, context):